 Why Should Babies Wear Soft-Soled Shoes?

-The most important reason why you should choose soft-soled shoes is – A child’s foot supported by an artificial arch learns to rely on the support from the shoe as opposed to the muscles in the foot.
+The most important reason why you should choose soft-soled shoes is that a child’s foot supported by an artificial arch learns to rely on the support from the shoe as opposed to the muscles in the foot.
 Over time, the muscles become weakened and they lose elasticity, and balance, which leads to injuries.
 Arch support hinders the ability of a child’s foot to strengthen naturally.

 - They are much more comfortable for a child